Sightseeing Tours - Emerald Pool, Hot Springs and Tiger Cave

 The Hot Springs are about a 40 minute journey by minibus from Krabi Town (1 hour from Aonang).

 Start the day with a relaxing and refreshing dip in Krabi Hot Springs.
 Just a short distance from Krabi town and nestled into the jungle, the krabi hot springs really are a natural Jacuzzi.
-Copper in the water gives the stony deposits a dark green color and surrounded by the green jungle the place is simply relaxing.
+Copper in the water gives the stony deposits an Emerald green color and surrounded by the green jungle the place is simply relaxing.
 The water is a constant 35 degrees and is provided by several hot springs which combine into a river which flows down a waterall.
 There are many natural water worn hollows in the rock in which you can lie and let the healing minerals do their work.

 There is also an area of man-made pools that are fed by the same water.
 These have very easy access so that even people with limited mobility can enjoy the waters.

 Although there are many medical claims associated with the waters including rheumatism, gout and sciatica, cures for these ailments are not guaranteed, however, just laying around in the river listening to the birds and watching the sky through the trees is so enjoyable that it's got to be worth a try.
-I personally find that a 20 minute soak in the water really does help my legs, not sure whether its the heat or the minirals but for at least a few days after, I feel very relaxed.
+I personally find that a 20 minute soak in the water really does help my legs, not sure whether its the heat or the minerals but for at least a few days after, I feel very relaxed.

 It would also be a recommended first day Tour when you arrive in Krabi.
 Just wash away all your stress with the warm water and let those healing minerals soak into your body and get rid of any lingering tensions.
 This has to be one of the best ways to get your Holiday in Krabi started.